Suren-Jewels/Federal-Security-Support/README.md

 Senior Cloud Engineer | Infrastructure & Security Specialist

 *For inquiries about this project or collaboration opportunities, please reach out via LinkedIn.*

+---

+## 📄 License

+This repository contains fully sanitized, non‑sensitive documentation and workflow patterns aligned to federal IL4/IL5, Zero Trust, and enclave operations.
+All content is provided strictly for educational and portfolio demonstration purposes.

+No proprietary configurations, internal architectures, or confidential operational details are included.

+You may reference or adapt the public patterns in this repository, but all real‑world implementations must follow your organization’s federal compliance, security, and governance requirements.